slicebit/qb/README.md

 [Documentation](https://qb.readme.io)
 -------------
 The documentation is hosted in [readme.io](https://qb.readme.io) which has great support for markdown docs.
-Currently, the docs is about 80% - 90% complete.
+Currently, the docs are about 80% - 90% complete.
 The doc files will be added to this repo soon.
 Moreover, you can check the godoc from [here](https://godoc.org/github.com/aacanakin/qb).
 Contributions & Feedbacks in docs are welcome.

 Features
 --------